cloudacademy/advanced-pandas-for-data-analytics/README.md

 ## Data

-We have used two different datasets in this course, which all are available in the data folder.
+We have used the Bike Sharing Dataset in this course, which all are available in the data folder.
 I suggest to follow the following steps in order you to be able to replicate the course steps in your local host.

 Open your favourite terminal emulator, and then: